 - during any examinations the child/children are not enrolled in

 - any activity from which children would normally be restricted.

 Should I seek permission if I need to bring my child to or have my child in the workplace for part of the day?

-Given the potential for disruption of your own work or the work of others it is reasonable to discuss with your supervisor or person who has control of the area whether it is acceptable for you to have your children in the workplace (even in low risk areas).
+Given the potential for disruption of your own work or the work of others it is reasonable to discuss with your supervisor or person who has control of the area whether it is acceptable for you to have your child in the workplace.

 For off-campus activities

-Please note that some activities will require formal approval by the Head of School/Branch (e.g. Boating activities) prior to conducting the activity.
-Please refer to the HSW Handbook for the additional requirements where required.
+Please note that some activities will require formal approval by the Head of School/Branch (e.g. boating activities) prior to conducting the activity.
+Please refer to the HSW Procedures for the additional requirements.